os-omar/the-mock/README.md

 * Only __"method"__ is required to fill in, and it must be unique.
 Other fileds can be __Removed__.
 * Create resource form must be valid JSON format.
 * All form field keys are case-sensitive.
 Meaning __"method"__ is not equal to __"METHOD"__.
 In order for the-mock server to work successfully, don't change/add any key names.
+* After creating a resource, try calling the end-point using Browser, Postman ..etc.

+## How to achieve a successful/filed response

+The-Mock server compares both request Api call data with the data sotred in the-mock database. if they are __EXACTLY EQUAL "==="__.
+The-Mock returns a seccessful response, otherwise it returns a failed response.<br />
+In other words:
+* Successful Response: reqData === dbData.
+* Failed response:  reqData !== dbData.

 ## License